Headers

 DELIVERY:

-Delivery refers to the process of completing and providing a version: final product or set of features to the end-users or stakeholders.
 This includes the deployment and configuration of the product, ensuring it meets the specified requirements and is ready for use in a production environment.

 Delivery marks the transition from development to completing a version for operational use.